 Sick leave payment (bolniško nadomestilo): contributory; it is paid by compulsory health insurance from the 31st day of absence from work (prior is paid by employer) and depends on the physicians' (or, where applies, the National Health Insurance Institute's medical board) assessment of the state of sickness.
 There are no waiting days for this benefit.
-If absence from work is longer than one year or if there is no prospect of recuperation, the insurance.
+If absence from work is longer than one year or if there is no prospect of recuperation, the insured person can be referred to the invalidity board at the Institute for Pension and Disability Insurance.
 The amount of wage compensation depends on the insured person's average monthly salary in calendar year prior to sick-leave, the cause of absence and valorisation method.
 It amounts from 80% to 100% of the average monthly.
 It is subject to income tax.
 Public Finance Balance Act, adopted in May 2012, reduces the wage compensation during sick leave in most cases by 10 percentage points.